crs4/bbmri-it-school-tutorials/06-tutorial-openehr/openEHR_Tutorial.md

 ## 5. Query the compositions
 In order to query the compositions we suggest two possible ways:

--continue to use openEHRTool.
-Section 5.1
+- continue to use openEHRTool (see Section 5.1)
--set up and use aqlbetter.
-Section 5.2
+- set up and use aqlbetter (see Section 5.2)

 Section 5.3 contains the tests that you can carry on with either of those tools.

 **Note** aqlbetter is an adaptation for EHRBase of AQL Builder, a software written by Better to help in writing queries for their own platform and released open-source.
 The original software information can be found at [aql builder site]( https://docs.better.care/studio/aql-builder/overview ).